unibo-spe/spe-slides/content/09-containerization/_index.md

 <br/>

-Their support several use cases:
+They support several use cases:
 - __sharing__ data between the host and the container
 - __persisting__ containers' data
 - sharing data among containers